rht-labs/ubiquitous-journey/docs/whats-in-the-box.md

 - Wekan - Deploy Wekan to have collaborative kanban boards.
 See [Wekan Chart](https://github.com/wekan/wekan) for more info.
 - Openshift Pipeline - Deploy Openshift Pipeline for cloud-native CI/CD solution based on the open source Tekton project.
 See [Tekton Kustomize](https://github.com/rht-labs/refactored-adventure) for more info.
 - Owncloud - Deploy Owncloud to document sharing.
 See [Owncloud Chart](https://github.com/redhat-cop/helm-charts/tree/master/charts/owncloud) for more info.
+- Microcks - Deploy Microcks an open source Kubernetes Native tool for API Mocking and Testing.
+See [Microcks Kustomize](https://github.com/rht-labs/refactored-adventure) for more info.

 ## What it's not...🤷🏻‍♀️